- Concept Report

 - Example project, to show compliance with IEC 61508 and to ensure the correctness of our results focusing on the automation capabilities and the distinction to user inputs.

-to determine a level of confidence in the use of the tool.
 This consists in balancing the potential impact of tool errors on the safety function with appropriate mitigation measures.
 The qualification allows stating an envisioned process, which customers and users only have to implement and follow.

 Currently, all AI approaches, incl.
-Neural Networks and Deep Learning, are not recommended by IEC 61508 , ISO 26262 does not even mention AI.
+Neural Networks and Deep Learning, are not recommended by IEC 61508 , and ISO 26262 does not even mention AI.
 As of today, the discussion on how to qualify AI is still ongoing. offers a great summary of the current state of the discussion, as it aims to summarize the Technical Report ISO/IEC TR 5469 Functional Safety and AI systems, which is still under development.
 The core idea currently floating around is, that as long as the AI is comprehensible and valuable, it can be used in Functional Safety (ref.
 AI Class I in table 2).
 One of the reasons for this restriction is, that Functional Safety cannot accept unquantifiable risks, which makes “non-determinism […] hard to accept for safety” .